psal/anonymouth/README.txt

 Eclipse if you have the Eclipse eGit plugin).

 This is currently the only ready way to compile and run Anonymouth.
-We will be including a updated build file soon so that you may build and run Anonymouth easily within the command land, but sadly it hasn't been done yet so this is the only option currently
+We will be including an updated build file soon so that you may build and run Anonymouth easily within the command line, but sadly it hasn't been done yet so this is the only option currently

 ====================================================